sx-aurora-dev/tensorflow/README_ve.md

 You can use prebuilt packages if you do not need to modify tensorflow.

+[tf-samples](https://github.com/sx-aurora-dev/tf-samples) repository includes sample programs we have tested with tensorflow-ve.

 ## Using prebuilt packages

 We are providing a whl package on github.
 See [releases](https://github.com/sx-aurora-dev/tensorflow/releases) page.